doae-mens/selenium-tweets-scraping/README.md

 2. Download your browser webdriver

-3.After installation of packages, modify the parameter of : driver : with the path of the webdriver position username and  password : with a valid email address and password that will able to access and log into Twitter
+3. After installation of packages, modify the parameter of : driver : with the path of the webdriver position username and  password : with a valid email address and password that will able to access and log into Twitter